What is Doodle?

 - Easy Directions: The location automatically links to Google Maps, making getting directions a breeze.

-- Your Own Doodle Account: Although you are free to use the site without creating an account, signing in makes checking up on your scheduling polls a lot easier (especially if you have several out at a time).
+- Your Own Doodle Account: Although you are free to use the site without creating an account, signing in makes checking up on your scheduling polls a lot easier (especially if you have several out at a time) and it will be necessary in order to send email invites.

 2. Propose Times and Settings